panda7789/docs.cs-cz/docs/framework/network-programming/how-to-request-data-using-the-webrequest-class.md

               "http://www.contoso.com/default.html");
             // If required by the server, set the credentials.
             request.Credentials = CredentialCache.DefaultCredentials;

             // Get the response.
             WebResponse response = request.GetResponse();
             // Display the status.
             Console.WriteLine (((HttpWebResponse)response).StatusDescription);

             // Get the stream containing content returned by the server.
             Stream dataStream = response.GetResponseStream();
-            // Open the stream using a StreamReader for easy access.
+            // Open the stream by using a StreamReader for easy access.
             StreamReader reader = new StreamReader(dataStream);

             // Read the content.
             string responseFromServer = reader.ReadToEnd();
             // Display the content.
             Console.WriteLine(responseFromServer);

-            // Clean up the streams and the response.
+            // Clean up the response.
             reader.Close();
             response.Close();
         }